Why this brief?

 A panel of judges from WPP and The One Club will evaluate your campaign submission.
 You will be judged as follows:

-– On the idea you came up with, and how you brought it to life across all the different channels you selected - this will test your creative thinking (60%)
+– On the idea you came up with, and how well thought out and effective it is (60%)

 – On the organization you selected, and why you thought telling the story of the ignitors behind the Stonewall Riots could be an opportunity for them - this will test your strategic thinking (30%)